 A Love of Prayer alone with God alone and liturgical prayer

 A desire to spread devotion to Our Lady, particularly in the running of her shrines

 An openness to the needs of the Church, in preaching and the administration of the Sacraments, particularly in the hearing of confessions.

 The Motherhouse of the Order is the Monastery and Shrine of Jasna Góra in Poland.
 The Order came to Australia in 1981 with the arrival of Fr Augustine Lazur OSPPE.

 In 2012 Ex Corde Pictures produced a film about our Province.
-It may be purchased for five dollars ($5 Aus) on their website - http://www.excordepictures.com/.
 Below is a trailer for the film.
-It is well worth viewing.
+The full viedo is on our YouTube Channel.